Guidance for schools for parents and carers on smoking

 Smokers and their children are used to health promotion campaigns about smoking - they are faced with campaign messages in most media, so may well have discussed this subject as a family already.

 We have provided a template letter for schools to send to parents/carers before lessons are taught on this topic.
-It includes information about the local NHS Stop Smoking Service, Smokefree Hampshire, which offers free and friendly help and professional support.
+It includes information about the local Stop Smoking Service, Smokefree Hampshire, which offers free, friendly help and professional support.

-Please ensure that the material you provide to families is up to date by contacting the NHS Stop Smoking Service if necessary.
+Please ensure that the material you provide to families is up to date by contacting Smokefree Hampshire if necessary.
 Free online training in Very Brief Advice on Secondhand Smoke is also available here.